Razzies add 'Worst Performance by Bruce Willis' category

 Other prominent Razzie nominees included basketball star LeBron James for Space Jam: A New Legacy.

-The Razzies were first awarded in 1981 in a Los Angeles living room, the brainchild of UCLA film graduates and industry veterans, who chose the raspberry as a symbol of derision.
+The Razzies were first awarded in 1981 in a Los Angeles living room, the brainchild of film graduates from the University of California, Los Angeles, and industry veterans, who chose the raspberry as a symbol of derision.

-This year's Razzies "winners" will be unveiled the day before the Oscars, on March 26.
+"Winners" of this year's Razzies will be unveiled the day before the Oscars, on March 26.
 Whether any Hollywood stars will show up to collect their awards remains to be seen.